olanga/testnova/README.md

 **Requirements:**

-  * Chrome or Chromium-based browser.
+  * Chrome or Chromium-based browser. iPhone is not supported as it uses Webkit browser engine.

 ## Features